zacharyd3/plex-nvdec/README.md

 1. Copy the plex-nvdec-patch.sh to your Plex server
 2. Enable execution of the script by running: chmod +x plex-nvdec-patch.sh
 3. Execute the script with sudo: sudo ./plex-nvdec-patch.sh

+Note that you must rerun this patch every time PMS is updated.